etlhsu/material-coverage/reviews/jetpack-compose-review.md

 _18 components mostly complete, 1 component partially complete, 7 components unavailable_

+## Grading Details

+### Core Implementation
+Jetpack Compose defines structures for many different types of components.
+If a component is able to be made easily without a specific Material component, it is counted as 🟡partial.

 ## Component Availability

 | Material Component | Status | Details |